Kolese Gonzaga

+Kolese Gonzaga is known for allowing male students to grow long hair, provided they maintain a certain academic standard.

 History

 The school was built alongside Wacana Bhakti Seminary in Pejaten Barat, South Jakarta, on land owned by the Roman Catholic Archdiocese of Jakarta.
 Built in 1986–1987, it opened on 3 November 1988.
+Initially, the school only accepted male students, but later in 1990 it accepted female students.